National Breast Cancer Foundation, Inc.

 Helping women now.
 Providing help and inspiring hope to those affected by breast cancer through early detection, education and support services.

-According to The National Cancer Institute, women aged 40 to 74 years who have screening mammograms have a lower chance of dying from breast cancer than women who do not have screening mammograms.
-The American Cancer Society recommends women age 40 and older have access to annual mammogram screenings to provide early detection of breast cancer.
+According to The National Cancer Institute, women who have screening mammograms have a lower chance of dying from breast cancer than women who do not have screening mammograms.
 However, many simply cannot afford the cost of screening tests.
 These women are at a significantly higher risk of dying from breast cancer if later diagnosed.